 The FGCP uses a combination of incremental and periodic synchronization to make sure that the configuration of all cluster units is synchronized to that of the primary unit.
 This means that in most cases you only have to make a configuration change once to have it synchronized to all cluster units.
 This includes special configuration settings that include extra information (for example, 3rd party certificates, replacement message text files and graphics and so on).

 Some configuration settings are not synchronized to support some aspects of FortiGate operation.
 The following settings are not synchronized among cluster units:

-- The FortiGate host name.
+- The FortiGate unit host name.
 Allows you to identify cluster units.

 - HA override.